 If you have any questions, please call the Infrastructure Engineering office at 720-977-6210, or email infrastructure.permits@ThorntonCO.gov.

 All residents, professional excavators, or anyone planning to dig must "Call Before you Dig," it's the law.

 Thornton staff will respond to water, sanitary sewer, and storm line locate requests for lines in the right-of-way made through Colorado 811.
 City staff does not do locates on private property.

 Contact Colorado 811 to schedule a utility locate: Dial 811 or 1-800-922-1987

 GIS combines layers of information about a place to give you a better understanding of that place.
 What layers of information you combine depends on your purpose—finding the best location for a new store, analyzing environmental damage, viewing similar crimes in a city to detect a pattern, and so on.

 Thornton uses GIS to map and maintain information on infrastructure (water, sewer, and storm lines, etc.) and parcel information (parcel lines, zoning, land use, etc.).
 The GIS is used to produce data and maps for meetings, presentations, mailings, and other staff needs.
 If you are interested in obtaining a GIS map or data please refer to our pricing guide.

 The Survey Section provides surveying services and technical information to the CIP (Capital Improvement Program) Section, other Thornton departments, citizens, and consultants.
 Those services include computer drafting, topographic surveys, legal descriptions, and plat reviews.

 Survey Control for City of Thornton Projects

-The City of Thornton does not maintain a survey network.
-Please use NGS monuments and/or the Adams County Network for your control points when working on City of Thornton projects.
+Thornton does not maintain a survey network.
+Please use NGS monuments and/or the Adams County Network for your control points when working on Thornton projects.